Contact Us

 • Use cases and applications

-Three use cases for entanglement-based networks are Advanced Secure Communications, distributed quantum computing and distributed quantum sensing.
-Many valuable applications of these use cases have been identified, and many more will be developed as entanglement-based networks evolve into a global-scale quantum internet.
+Three use cases for entanglement-based quantum networks are Quantum Secure Communications, distributed quantum computing and distributed quantum sensing.
+Many valuable applications of these use cases have been identified, and many more will be developed as entanglement-based quantum networks evolve into a global-scale quantum internet.

-Advanced Secure Communications is a family of security solutions that are enabled by advanced secure networks.
+Quantum Secure Communications is a family of security solutions that are enabled by quantum networks.
 Entanglement-based key generation and quantum teleportation enable additional security of communicating information.
 Shared entanglement between users can also be used to directly communicate classical and or quantum information in a provably secure manner, and to detect eavesdroppers of classical and or quantum information.

 Distributed quantum computing